coderqianlq/spring-cloud-learning/README.md

 ### Use directly

-You can use idea to import the project with maven, and use idea or use command line to start project.
+You can use ide to import the project with maven, and use ide or use command line to start project.

 ```
 $ mvn spring-boot:run
 ```

-You can also type the jar package and run it.
+You can also package the code and run it.

 ```
 $ java -jar xxx.jar